isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-07-06-post-LSB Notice: Written Examination for Cadastral Law to be held on 10 October 2022 (Monday).md

 - Include your name for reference when making payment and attach the proof of payment in the online application form<br>

 **Deadline for submission**<br>
 5\.
-All completed applications and fees through the online application form must reach us by the closing date of **5 August 2022**.<br>
+All completed applications and fees through the online application form must reach us by the closing date of **22 July 2022**.<br>

 6\.
 If you have questions pertaining to this Notice, please contact Ms Mitsy Ng at <mitsy_ng@sla.gov.sg>.<br>